userfront/guide/all/guide/toolkit/build-signup-form-html.md

 ::::: row
 :::: left

-You can add the Userfront Core JS script by CDN or using npm.
+You can add the Userfront Core JS library by CDN or using npm.

 You only need to do one of these.